w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 #### value

-A value contains a UTF-8 encoded string.
+A string which contains a value identified by the `key`.
 Any code points outside of the `baggage-octet` range MUST be percent-encoded.
 The percent code point (`U+0025`) MUST be percent-encoded.
 Code points which are not required to be percent-encoded MAY be percent-encoded.